The period-index problem for twisted topological K-theory: The prime-divisor problem for topological spaces

 \section{The prime-divisor problem for topological spaces}

 In this short section we prove that for a finite CW complex $X$ and for $\alpha \in \Br(X)$, the primes dividing $\per(\alpha)$ and $\ind(\alpha)$ agree.

 Let $A$ be a finitely-generated abelian group and $r$ a positive integer, not necessarily prime.
 We say $a \in A$ is $r$-primary if $r^ma=0$ for some positive integer $m$.
 We say $A$ is $r$-primary if all the elements of $A$ are $r$-primary.
-For a given positive integer $r$, the class of $r$-primary finitely-generated abelian groups is a Serre class; it is closed under the taking of subobjects and the formation of quotients and extensions.
+For a given positive integer $r$, the class of $r$-primary finitely-generated abelian groups is a Serre class; it is closed under taking subobjects and the formation of quotients and extensions.
 We denote this Serre class by $\mathcal{C}_r$.
 There is a mod-$\mathcal{C}_r$ Hurewicz theorem, \cite{serre_1958}, which implies that if $X$ is a simply-connected CW-complex and if every group $\pi_n(X)$ with $n>1$ is $r$-primary, then so too is every homology group $\Hoh_n(X,\ZZ)$ with $n>0$.
 In particular, using the universal coefficients theorem, we know that $\Hoh^n(K(\ZZ/r,2), \ZZ)$ is $r$-primary for all $n>0$.

-Since $K(\ZZ/r,2)$ is the universal space for $r$-torsion classes in $\Hoh^3( \cdot, \ZZ)$, we can exploit the $r$-primary nature of the cohomology here to give a general statement concerning the differentials in the Atiyah-Hirzebruch spectral sequence of proposition \ref{p:indKasPermCyc}.
+Since $K(\ZZ/r,2)$ is the universal space for $r$-torsion classes in $\Hoh^3( \cdot, \ZZ)$, we can exploit the $r$-primary nature of the cohomology here to give a general statement concerning the differentials in the Atiyah--Hirzebruch spectral sequence of proposition \ref{p:indKasPermCyc}.

 \begin{theorem} If $X$ is a CW-complex and if $\alpha\in\Br(X)$, then $\ind_{\K}(\alpha)$ and $\per(\alpha)$ have the same prime divisors. \begin{proof} Since $\per(\alpha) | \ind_\K(\alpha)$, it suffices to show that any prime divisor of $\ind_\K(\alpha)$ is also a prime divisor of $\per(\alpha)$.